Years of Operation:

 KVOU, a non-profit agency, has provided services to adults with intellectual disabilities since 1972.

-KVOU provides services to the Apollo, Vandergrift, New Kensington and Greensburg areas of Armstrong and Westmoreland Counties in Southwestern Pennsylvania.
+KVOU provides services to the Apollo, Vandergrift, and New Kensington areas of Armstrong and Westmoreland Counties in Southwestern Pennsylvania.

 KVOU provides support to adults with intellectual disabilities, including those with additional mental health/and or medical needs.
 The age range served is early adulthood through senior years.